 The Open Space Board of Trustees makes recommendations to City Council and staff on the acquisition and management of Open Space.

 The Open Space and Mountain Parks Department manages permanently protected land and area that is now over 45,000 acres and contains approximately 155 miles of developed and maintained trails.
 The department is divided into five divisions:

 - Central Services

 Some Facts About Boulder's Open Space and Mountain Parks

-What: Over 45,000 acres of land has been preserved and protected.
+What: More than 46,640 acres of land has been preserved and protected.
 Wildlife habitat, unique geologic features, greenways and 155 miles of trails are all part of Open Space and Mountain Parks.
 Learn more about land acquisitions.

 When: Open Space preservation began in 1898!
 See more below.

 Where: Boulder's Open Space and Mountain Parks form a buffer around the city, helping to establish its own, separate identity from neighboring communities.
 Agricultural lands along the Boulder/Denver Turnpike and the Diagonal Highway provide a scenic entry into Boulder.
 Mountain backdrop and riparian greenways are also part of OSMP.
 The system forms the framework within which development occurs in the Boulder Valley.